hellogreg/pstv/pstv.md

 ## Who am I?

 I'm Greg Gibson, a developer/designer based in Illinois.
 Back in the early 2000s, I led the web development and design for Electronic Arts' experimental online game, Majestic.
 I now run/am the web department for a large school district (30,000 students and 3,000 employees) in the Chicago area.
-I occasionally provide box office analytics and charts for my wife's Hindi movie site, http://accessbollywood.com.
+I occasionally provide box office analysis and charts for my wife's Hindi movie site, http://accessbollywood.com.
 And I sometimes release weird, ambient music and field recordings at https://soundcloud.com/hellogreg.

 I'm on Twitter at @elfneedsfood, or you can email me at hellogreg@gmail.com.